A character is so mean, evil or determined that nothing

 - In the 1998 remake of Godzilla (or something people want you to think was Godzilla but wasn't), this scene is subverted as the intrepid cameraman stands in the center of the street to film 'zilla.
 We see the great reptile's foot come down ... but when it moves on, the cameraman is right there, alive and unharmednote ; albeit quite understandably wigged out at his close call

-- Short Circuit begins with a shot of tanks crushing flowers, just to emphasize how inhuman the military antagonists are.
+- The film begins with a shot of tanks crushing flowers, just to emphasize how inhuman the military antagonists are.

 - Subverted later, where an accidental squashing of a grasshopper undertread is what causes Number 5 to realize that it is alive and start rebelling against his military programming.